ennonamhoang28/spicetify-pill-tweaks/README.md

-Enno's Personal Tweaks for Hazy Theme
+Enno's Pill-Shaped Player & Visual Fixes
-A collection of personal CSS adjustments I made to tidy up the Spotify interface when using the Hazy theme.
-It mainly focuses on aesthetics and fixing some visual compatibility issues with other popular snippets.
+A collection of personal CSS tweaks to enhance the Spotify interface.
+The main feature is transforming the bottom player bar into a sleek, floating "pill" shape.
+It also includes several fixes to improve visual compatibility when using other popular snippets.

+Works well with the base Spotify client and most themes (including Hazy).

 Designed to work alongside:
-I created this CSS specifically to handle visual glitches and enhance the look when using these 3 popular snippets together (you should install them first from the Marketplace for the full effect):
+This CSS is primarily created to handle visual glitches and create a cohesive look when using these 3 popular snippets together (install them first from the Marketplace):

 Spinning CD Cover Art (for the small Now Playing bar animation).